pipekit/argo-workflows/docs/fields.md

 |`cache`|[`Cache`](#cache)|Cache sets and configures the kind of cache|
 |`key`|`string`|Key is the key to use as the caching key|
 |`maxAge`|`string`|MaxAge is the maximum age (e.g. "180s", "24h") of an entry that is still considered valid.
 If an entry is older than the MaxAge, it will be ignored.|

-## Item

-Item expands a single workflow step into multiple parallel steps The value of Item can be a map, string, bool, or number

 ## Plugin